Watch the full video

 Anglo-Saxon Britain: invasion and change

-This History video introduces teachers to the key developments in Britain from AD 410 to 1066, focusing on the Anglo-Saxon period.
-It outlines the reasons behind the Anglo-Saxon invasions, including the withdrawal of the Romans and pressure from other tribes, as well as environmental challenges in Northern Europe.
-The video explores the establishment of Anglo-Saxon kingdoms, the growth of hierarchical societies, and changes in settlement patterns.
-It also highlights the spread of Christianity through missionary efforts and the impact of Viking invasions, leading to political consolidation and shifts in power.
-Historical sources such as the burial at Sutton Hoo and the reign of King Alfred are examined to support children’s understanding of change and continuity.
+In this unit overview History video, teachers are introduced to the key developments in Britain from AD 410 to 1066, with a focus on the Anglo-Saxon period.
+The video explains the reasons for Anglo-Saxon invasions, including the Roman withdrawal, pressure from other tribes and environmental challenges in Northern Europe.
+It explores the establishment of kingdoms, hierarchical societies, changes in settlement patterns and the spread of Christianity through missionary efforts.
+The impact of Viking invasions and the resulting shifts in political power are also examined.
+Historical sources, including the burial at Sutton Hoo and the reign of King Alfred, are used to support children’s understanding of change and continuity.